Do you need to show a negative COVID-19 result for travel, recreation, work or leisure?*

 *Travel testing is not a medical necessity so it is not covered by medical insurance.
 Insurance does not cover employment-related medical visits.
 Our superior test options are not free and do have a cost.

 Reach a real human immediately for booking by calling: 603-540-4739

 All testing by On-site Medical Services is self-pay.
 Insurance does not pay for voluntary testing.
 Insurance will not find a medical necessity for the level of testing we provide and they will not reimburse you.

 Flat-rate price for testing and no hidden fees

 Fastest PCR results NH

-Safety of the drive-thru
+Safety and convenience of the drive-thru

 Receive PCR test results via email

-Choice of molecular or antigen tests
+Choice of molecular, antigen, or antibody tests